Chicago: Economy

 The city and its surrounding metropolitan area contain the third-largest labor pool in the United States with about 4.63 million workers.
 Illinois is home to 66 Fortune 1000 companies, including those in Chicago.
 The city of Chicago also hosts 12 Fortune Global 500 companies and 17 Financial Times 500 companies.
 The city claims three Dow 30 companies: aerospace giant Boeing, which moved its headquarters from Seattle to the Chicago Loop in 2001; McDonald's; and Walgreens Boots Alliance.
 For six consecutive years from 2013 through 2018, Chicago was ranked the nation's top metropolitan area for corporate relocations.
 However, three Fortune 500 companies left Chicago in 2022, leaving the city with 35, still second to New York City.

 Manufacturing, printing, publishing, and food processing also play major roles in the city's economy.
 Several medical products and services companies are based in the Chicago area, including Baxter International, Boeing, Abbott Laboratories, and the Healthcare division of General Electric.
 Prominent food companies based in Chicago include the world headquarters of Conagra, Ferrara Candy Company, Kraft Heinz, McDonald's, Mondelez International, and Quaker Oats.
 Chicago has been a hub of the retail sector since its early development, with Montgomery Ward, Sears, and Marshall Field's.
 Today the Chicago metropolitan area is the headquarters of several retailers, including Walgreens, Sears, Ace Hardware, Claire's, ULTA Beauty, and Crate & Barrel.
+Tech companies based in the area include CDW, Uber Frieght, Zebra Technologies, Motorola Solutions, Motorola along with regional offices for Google, Salesforce, LinkedIn, and more.

 Late in the 19th century, Chicago was part of the bicycle craze, with the Western Wheel Company, which introduced stamping to the production process and significantly reduced costs, while early in the 20th century, the city was part of the automobile revolution, hosting the Brass Era car builder Bugmobile, which was founded there in 1907.
 Chicago was also the site of the Schwinn Bicycle Company.

 Chicago is a major world convention destination.
 The city's main convention center is McCormick Place.
 With its four interconnected buildings, it is the largest convention center in the nation and third-largest in the world.
 Chicago also ranks third in the U.S. (behind Las Vegas and Orlando) in number of conventions hosted annually.

 Chicago's minimum wage for non-tipped employees is one of the highest in the nation and reached $15 in 2021.